rust-lang/rust/text/0000-language-semver.md

 it is certainly possible that all crates on `crates.io` work fine, but the change still breaks a large body of code we do not have access to.

+**What attribute should we use to "opt out" of soundness changes?**
+The section on breaking changes indicated that it may sometimes be appropriate to includ an "opt out" that people can use to temporarily revert to older, unsound type rules, but did not specify precisely what that opt-out should look like.
+Ideally, we would identify a specific attribute in advance that will be used for such purposes.
+In the past, we have simply created ad-hoc attributes (e.g., `#[old_orphan_check]`), but because custom attributes are forbidden by stable Rust, this has the unfortunate side-effect of meaning that code which opts out of the newer rules cannot be compiled on older compilers (even though it's using the older type system rules).
+If we introduce an attribute in advance we will not have this problem.

+**Are there any other circumstances in which we might perform a breaking change?** In particular, it may happen from time to time that we wish to alter some detail of a stable component.
+If we believe that this change will not affect anyone, such a change may be worth doing, but we'll have to work out more precise guidelines.
+[RFC 1156] is an example.

 [RFC 1105]: https://github.com/rust-lang/rfcs/pull/1105
 [RFC 320]: https://github.com/rust-lang/rfcs/pull/320
 [#744]: https://github.com/rust-lang/rfcs/issues/744